TamarJanssens/fdx_dwh/README.md

 docker-compose up -d
 ```

+> [!WARNING

-5. login to superset with user:pass as superset:superset)
+6. login to superset with user:pass as superset:superset)